tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/LessonPlan.md

 ### 12. Instructor Do: Portfolio Returns (10 mins)

-In this activity, students will be introduced to the concept of calculating returns for an entire portfolio of stocks rather than that of just a single stock.
+In this activity, students will be introduced to the concept of calculating returns for a group of stocks rather than that of just a single stock.
 Students should understand that portfolios of stocks are used by investors to manage and diversify risk; defining a portfolio with varying capital allocations of stocks allows an investor to control and adjust their risk.

 **Files:**